project-trans/MtF-wiki/content/en/docs/hrt/singapore/singapore-hrt-overview.md

 The process consists of two steps:

-1. Psychiatrist visit (gender disphoria diagnosis)
+1. Psychiatrist visit (gender dysphoria diagnosis)
 1. Endocrinology visit (obtain HRT)

-Singaporeans may first get a referral from a polyclinic to Changi General Hospital for governement subsidies.
+Singaporeans may first get a referral from a polyclinic to Changi General Hospital for government subsidies.

 {{<notice warning "For those under 21" >}}